brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 +-------------+-----------------------+
 </pre>

 Whoa!
-The negatively disaggregated routes in the forwarding table don't have any nexthops!
+The negative disaggregate routes in the forwarding table don't have any nexthops!
 This means that they are effectively discard routes.

 That is actually exactly what we expected.
 This is because spine-2-1 received negatively